Business Information Technology

 The demand for technology professionals continues to rise and remains one of the fastest growing career fields.
 These days, the typical IT worker isn't necessarily a technology guru, but rather a generalist who finds careers in a wide variety of fields ranging from health care to finance.
 Employers are increasingly expressing that they don’t want employees with just computer knowledge; they want employees who use computer know-how to solve problems.
 In these training tracks, you will learn the leading edge technology skills that offer employers solutions to their everyday business needs.

 Information Analytics focuses on the technology tools used by businesses to collect, manipulate, analyze, and report on various raw data sets.
-This track will prepare an individual for work using Business Intelligence applications and tools including Microsoft SQL, SSRS, and self-service business intelligence using Excel.
-Full course curriculum for the Business Intelligence Data/Report Analyst track (pdf)
+This track will prepare an individual for work using Business Intelligence applications and tools.
+Sample course curriculum for Business Intelligence training (pdf)

 Application Development focuses on technology tools used in the creation and maintenance of software applications to be used on the Internet or business operational cycle.
 This track is composed of two subcategories: software and web development.